A novel and application-oriented inverse nodal problem for Sturm-Liouville operators: Introduction

 This class of inverse nodal problems had never been studied before.
 However, when nodes $T_{i,m}(q)$ are replaced by eigenvalues $\lambda_m(q)$, similar inverse spectral problems with finitely many data on known eigenvalues had been extensively studied by Valeev and Il'yasov \cite{V-I2019, V-I,V-I3}.
 Their results contain the critical systems of equations and the uniqueness of the desired potential (for several cases).
-For more recent researches on these inverse spectral problems, we refer to \cite{H-M,s-s-v}.
-In this sense, Problem $(P)$ above can be considered as a counterpart of the problems in these papers.
-However, as for the existence of the optimal potential $\hat q$ for Problem $(P)$, the proof of this paper is in some sense a direct method, which is much simpler and completely different from the previous papers.
+For more recent researches on these inverse spectral problems, {we refer to \cite{H-M,s-s-v,P-S,P-T}.} In this sense, {\bf problem $(INP)$} above can be considered as a counterpart of the problems in these papers.
+However, as for the existence of the optimal potential $\hat q$ for {\bf problem $(INP)$}, the proof of this paper is in some sense a direct method, which is much simpler and completely different from the previous papers.
 In fact, {with the constant target potential $q_0$,} our problems and the approaches we will develop are more or less some inverse to those in the recent paper \cite{jiedian}.
-Moreover, for these inverse nodal problems, the critical equations obtained are more concise than in \cite{jiedian, G-Z2}.

-{When the target potential $q_0$ is constant, the critical equations are nonlinear Schr\"odinger equations.
-We will find three new characteristic features to construct $\hat q$ and to establish a direct relationship between $\|\hat q\|_{\Lp}$ and $T_*$.
+Moreover, for these inverse nodal problems, the critical equations obtained are more concise than in \cite{jiedian, G-Z2}. {When the target potential $q_0$ is constant, the critical equations are nonlinear Schr\"odinger equations.
+We will find three new characteristic features to construct $\hat q$ and to establish a direct and quantitative relationship between $\|\hat q\|_{\Lp}$ and $T_*$.
 Note that for the direct nodal problem, Chu et al. \cite{jiedian} deduced the Schr\"odinger equations and the nonlinear equations characterizing nodal properties, but no rigorous mathematical proof for uniqueness was provided for the nonlinear equations in \cite{jiedian}.
-In contrast, for the present inverse problem, we rigorously prove the uniqueness of solutions to these nonlinear equations, thereby establishing the uniqueness of $\hat q$ for the case $p>3/2$. }
+In contrast, for the present inverse problem, we rigorously prove the uniqueness of solutions to these nonlinear equations, thereby establishing the uniqueness of $\hat q$ for the case $p>3/2$.
+These new results have significantly advanced the study in this direction.